 This product is intended for use by qualified personnel who recognize shock hazards and are familiar with the safety precautions required to avoid possible injury.
-Read the operating information carefully before using the product.
+Read and follow all installation, operation, and maintenance information carefully before using the product.
+Refer to the user documentation for complete product specifications.
+If the product is used in a manner not specified, the protection provided by the product warranty may be impaired.
 The types of product users are: